Non 12 Step Alcohol Rehabilitation

 The Sanctuary’s Integrative Addiction Recoverysm program offers you a non-12 Step, holistic alcohol recovery program addressing the reasons you have not been able to live alcohol-free.
 We work with you to heal the underlying causes of addiction and to remedy the alcohol-induced effects that lead to relapse.
 In doing so, we offer you a full and sustainable recovery.
 We provide:

-- A Strong Clinical Component—our staff to client ratio is 1:1—virtually unheard of in addiction recovery.
+- A Strong Clinical Component—our staff to client ratio is 1:1—virtually unheard of in addiction recovery and treatment.
 This gives you highly individualized care with far more clinical contact hours than the majority of addiction recovery centers provide.
 Additionally, individual sessions account for about 90% of your sessions and you will see two therapists per day.

 - Our Small Size–we work with no more than 7 clients at a time.
 This allows us to give you intensive and individualized attention in a highly private setting.
 It also evokes feelings of trust and connection to the staff and other clients, giving you the support and psychological safety you need to be successful.